 Save Time and Reduce Stress: A health crisis throws everything into chaos.
-Because your family and friends care, questions and phone calls won't stop and stuff beings to pile up.
-Your personal CaringBridge website gives you one centralized, private place to share health updates and request the help you need.
+Because family and friends care, questions and phone calls won't stop and stuff begins to pile up.
+A personal CaringBridge website gives users one centralized, private place to share health updates and request the help they need.

-Dedicated to Health: A personal CaringBridge website is a place to share health updates, photos and videos with the people who care about your health journey.
+Dedicated to Health: A personal CaringBridge website is a place to share health updates, photos and videos with the people who care about a loved one's health journey.

-Private, Protected and Ad-Free: You're in control of your privacy settings, so your website is as private or public as you want it to be.
-Your personal data is never sold, and there is no outside advertising, so the focus is always on the health journey, not the latest advertisement.
+Private, Protected and Ad-Free: Authors and users are in control of website privacy settings, so each website is as private or public as the person wants it to be.
+Personal data is never sold, and there is no outside advertising, so the focus is always on the health journey, not the latest advertisement.

-Coordinate Help: Your family and friends want to know how they can help.
-This is your place to tell them.
-Let them know your needs, when you want visitors, hospital or facility information and how to contact you.
-Link your CaringBridge website with your favorite tools, like a personal fundraiser or calendar.
-Let CaringBridge serve as the hub of help during a difficult and hectic time.
+Coordinate Help: Family and friends want to know how they can help, and a CaringBridge site is the place to guide them.
+A CaringBridge site is a place to let friends and family know what they can do, when a patient wants visitors, any hospital or facility information, and how best to contact other caregivers/authors.
+CaringBridge websites can also be linked with other online tools, such as a personal fundraiser or calendar

-Since June 7, 1997, more than 675,000 CaringBridge websites have been created.
+Since June 7, 1997, more than 740,000 CaringBridge websites have been created.
 Combined, they have received more than two billions visits.
-In 2016, 27.2 million people visited CaringBridge to support their family and friends during a health journey.
-Today, every 6 minutes a new CaringBridge website is created for someone experiencing a health crisis.
+In 2017, 27.1 million people visited CaringBridge to support their family and friends during a health journey.
+Today, every 8 minutes a new CaringBridge website is created for someone experiencing a health crisis.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended December 31, 2016 and 2015
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended December 31, 2017 and 2016